martinandert/react-inline/README.md

 #### `StyleSheet.create(spec)`

-In order for React Inline to work for your components, you have to surround your inline style specifications with a `StyleSheet.create` call.
+In order for React Inline to work, in your components, surround your inline style specifications with a `StyleSheet.create` call.
 This actually does nothing except providing a hook for the transformer.

+**Example**

 ```js
 var StyleSheet = require('react-inline');